Cyphrme/CozeX/proposal/serialization_truncation_checksum_seed_self_describing.md

+# Dumping ground for serialization, truncation, checksums, seeds and self-describing designs
+Since they are all related, any discussion needs to consider these other use cases.

 # Coze's `x` is derived from `d` assumption
 Coze assumes that `x` is derived from `d`.
 In all Coze supported signing algorithms (ES224, ES256, ES384, ES512, Ed25519, Ed25519ph) x is directly